mikael-johnsson/your-shopping-list/README.md

 #### A shop price scanner
 A feature that would really take the site to the next level would be the shop price scanner.
 The idea would be that the user inserts a list item (for example "Granny Smith apples") and the site scans the local grocery stores and suggests a store to visit depending on that stores price of the specific item.
 This would of course require an item library and a function to scan stores websites.

+#### Link to admin page
+To make it easier for a Superuser to navigate to the admin page, a link to the page could be added to the navbar or to a footer.
+For now the superuser needs to add /admin to the home page URL.

 ## Technologies used
 - **HTML5**, used to create the structure of the site
 - **CSS**, used to add custom styling